Skip to main content

 1. Go to Build → Campaigns and click + Create.

 2. Enter the campaign name.
-The system generates a matching tag from this name so you can filter conversations later; feel free to add additional tags for reporting or routing.
+The system generates a matching tag from this name for filtering conversations.
+Add additional tags for reporting or routing as needed.

-3. Pick the AI Agent that should manage replies.
-The dropdown lists the latest published versions so you can lock in the right behavior.
+3. Pick the AI Agent that manages replies.
+The dropdown lists the latest published versions.

-4. Upload your CSV or use Quick add to create contacts on the fly.
+4. Upload your CSV or use Quick add to create contacts manually.

-• The table previews every row and highlights anything that needs attention (for example, missing phones or emails, or duplicate entries).
+• The table previews every row and highlights issues (missing phones, emails, or duplicates).

-• Fix or remove the flagged rows, then re-upload or refresh so the audience shows only valid recipients.
+• Fix or remove flagged rows, then re-upload so the audience shows only valid recipients.

-5. Review the audience summary panel to confirm the contact count, how many rows include phones or emails, and which custom fields you can reuse later.
+5. Review the audience summary panel to confirm contact count, available phones and emails, and reusable custom fields.

 CSV format reference

 • Include at least one contact method (phone or email).
-Rows that are missing both are rejected.
+Rows missing both are rejected.

-• Add any helper columns you want to personalize messages with.
-During the build step you’ll be able to insert these fields as variables directly into your message.
+• Add helper columns to personalize messages.
+During the build step, you can insert these fields as variables.

 emailphonenameappointment_date